eloysasiani/GeneralExercices/README.md

 As long as proper credit is given to the original author.
 ## Why did I do that? 🤔🚀🔥
-While I learn JavaScript, I have a lot of difficulties finding good exercises with clear solutions that are well organized 🤯📚.
-And it's important to practice consistently and truly enhance skills 💪✨.
+While I learn JavaScript, I have a lot of difficulties finding good exercises with clear solutions that are well organized 🤯📚, and it's important to practice consistently and truly enhance skills 💪✨.

 That's why I decided to create this repository full of JS exercises, with easy-to-follow answers and a structure that helps you practice better every day 🧑‍💻⚡.